VERIFIED BY Taste of Home Test Kitchen

 - 2 tablespoons minced fresh parsley

-- 1-1/4 cups shredded pepper Jack cheese
+- 1-1/4 cups shredded pepper Jack or Monterey Jack cheese, divided

 - 3-1/2 cup medium shell pasta, cooked and drained